maltaweel/eBayScraper/README.md

 The memoryTest.py module is used to test memory availability and allocation in the applied device.
 The randomSelector.py is used to produce random output from the NER/dictionary results that are applied in memory-recall or other information retrieval tests.

 5. data
 The folder that contains the raw scraped data that will be used in the NER model and dictionary analysis done in src/nlp/nameEntityRecog.py.
 The original raw files are outputted to the output folder but should be moved to this folder for the NER anlaysis or to the totalData folder for merging before NER/dictionary analysis.
 The data files are .csv files that contain object descriptions, dates of when an eBay item was sold (in the description), the value of the sale, the location of the seller, and the link of the object.
-The data can be merged together (namedEntityTotal.csv), which will be put in the output folder, or the raw scrape data can be directly incorporated to the data folder without merging.
+The data can be merged together (namedEntityTotal.csv), which will be put in the output folder, or the raw scrape data can be directly incorporated to the data folder without merging and used in NER anlaysis.

 6. doc